mdfleming3/mdfleming3.github.io/_drafts/eli5-guide-search-engine-optimization-seo.md

 #### Internal Links

+You'll notice that nearly all websites have a menu bar that exists at the top of a webpage

 #### Broken Links

 A broken link occurs when a URL has been removed or a page is not working correctly.
 Generally this creates a 404 error, which means a page cannot be found.
 This is bad for a user experience and bad for SEO.
 As so all website owners should ensure that their website is free of bad links by using a tool like [Dead Link Checker](https://www.deadlinkchecker.com/ "Dead Link Checker").